This function is designed to work on a hierarchical tree and cut it

 boolean

-indicating if the dynamic tree cut method should be used, in which casen_clust
+indicating whether the dynamic tree cut method should be used.
+IfTRUE

 andcut_height